IntuitDeveloper/intuit-api-docs/docs/use-cases/Retirement.md

 ### Integration Steps

 * Create and configure app on Inuit Developer portal: [pre-production](https://developer-stage.intuit.com/app/developer/homepage) (do this first) and [production](https://developer.intuit.com/app/developer/homepage)
-  * read the [get started](https://developer.intuit.com/app/developer/qbo/docs/get-started)and [go live](https://developer.intuit.com/app/developer/qbo/docs/go-live) guide for a better understanding of the process for building apps with Intuit's ecosystem.
+  * read the [get started](https://developer.intuit.com/app/developer/qbo/docs/get-started) and [go live](https://developer.intuit.com/app/developer/qbo/docs/go-live) guide for a better understanding of the process for building apps with Intuit's ecosystem.
-* Implement SSO using oAuth2.0 authentication implementation which confirms to OpenID Connection specification
+* Implement SSO using OAuth2.0 authentication implementation which confirms with OpenID Connection specification
   * [OpenID Connect](https://developer.intuit.com/app/developer/qbo/docs/develop/authentication-and-authorization/openid-connect).
-Using open Id you will have access to user information.
+Using OpenID you will have access to user information.
   * Establish connection between your app and QBO account for authorization to make calls

 * Call Payroll APIs using the GraphQL end point.
 Rest of the document talks about the APIs you can call.